fsprojects/Mechanic/README.md

 ## What about you?

-If you are interested in joining this project then please open an issue and let us know.
+If you are interested in joining this project, then welcome!
 We are really interested in bringing new people into the F# OSS ecosystem.
 Don't be shy!
+One way to get started is to take a look at the list of issues to see if there is anything there you feel like you'd like to contribute with.
+There's a couple of ongoing discussions on how to structure the library, and especially #10 has some details on where the code base might be heading.